The Difference Between Web Hosting and a Website Builder

 - They are capable of building everything from small brochure-type websites to full ecommerce stores

 There are limitations with a website builder though.
-You will have a restricted number of templates to choose from and it is not possible to customize many (or any) of the elements or functions.
+A basic hosting subscription may limit the number of web pages you can create.
+And depending on the template you select, some of the major design elements will not be customizable.
 Websites built with a website builder are also not as scalable as websites built using other platforms, although this will only be an issue if your website gets significant volumes of traffic.

 Benefits of doing-it-yourself